nomis/dtee/README.md

 ## Purpose

-To run programs from cron, suppressing all normal output unless the process outputs an error message or has a non-zero exit status whereupon the original output will be combined and written to standard output.
-The exit code will be written to standard error.
+To run programs from cron, suppressing all output unless the process outputs an error message or has a non-zero exit status whereupon the original output will be written as normal and the exit code will be appended to standard error.

 It will do this by default when executed as `cronty`, providing an alternative to [cronic](https://habilis.net/cronic/) but without splitting up the output.